Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Reaction_conditions/Readme.md

 ### Liquid phase

-Here, metadata are present, describing the individual phases of the multiphase system
+Here, metadata are present, describing the individual phases of the multiphase system.
+If more then one liquid phase exist the metadata has to be recorded according to the number of liquid phases.

 - __type_of_liquid__
   - Type: string